JetBrains/teamcity-documentation/topics/github-checks-trigger.md

 <img src="dk-checksTrigger-pullrequest.png" width="706" alt="Build report in the Checks tab"/>

+If you do not wish to expose your build server address, tick the **Disable TeamCity links in GitHub check run output** option in trigger settings.
+In this case build status messages will not publish links to TeamCity builds and build logs.

 The trigger leverages [GitHub Checks API](https://docs.github.com/en/rest/checks?apiVersion=2022-11-28#check-runs) and can be used as the only commit verification mechanism, or compliment native [GitHub Actions](https://github.com/features/actions) workflows.

 <img src="dk-checkstrigger-with-actions.png" width="706" alt="TC builds with GH actions"/>